BankkRoll/gemini-nano/README.md

-# Docs coming soon
+# CHECK OUT ENTIRE NEW REBUILT REPO -> [gemini-nano-v2](https://github.com/BankkRoll/gemini-nano-v2)

+---

-## Use built in google gemini nano
+## Below is a image of what this code will render using built in google gemini nano

 ![image](https://github.com/BankkRoll/gemini-nano/assets/106103625/337673dd-5c7f-4660-91f3-0c9bcc01e5f0)